Discourse Series speakers announced22 September 2021

 - 'Darwin’s Afterlives: Recollection and the Making of Biography' by Janet Browne Hon.
 MRIA, Aramont Professor of the History of Science at Harvard University on 28 September 2021.

 - 'Confessions of a Disappointed Irish Unificationist' by Lord Paul Bew MRIA, Emeritus Professor of Politics, Queen's University Belfast on 25 November 2021.

 - 'Who were they?
 Conversations between Genetics and Archaeology' discussion with Daniel Bradley MRIA, Dr Lara Cassidy (TCD), Prof Joanna Brück (UCD), Dr Neil Carlin (UCD) and Aidan O’Sullivan MRIA (Chair) on 15 December 2021.

-- Patrick Honohan MRIA Former governor, Central Bank of Ireland in conversation with Frances Ruane MRIA Honorary Professor of Economics, TCD and former Director ESRI (title tbc) on 6 April 2022
+- Patrick Honohan MRIA Former governor, Central Bank of Ireland in conversation with Frances Ruane MRIA Honorary Professor of Economics, TCD and former Director ESRI 'The Changing World of Money and Finance' on 6 April 2022, 6pm

-- TB, a persistent epidemic (title tbc) by Professor Lalita Ramakrishnan FRS, Professor of immunology and infectious diseases, University of Cambridge on 26 May 2022.
+- 'Tuberculosis: the persistent global scourge of humanity' by Professor Lalita Ramakrishnan FRS, Professor of immunology and infectious diseases, University of Cambridge on 26 May 2022, 6pm.